Welcome to the Knotty Blog!

-Welcome to the 40 Knots Winery — a space where we share the latest news, stories, and updates from our sustainable winery in the heart of Vancouver Island's Comox Valley.
+Welcome to the 40 Knots Winery blog — our online space where we share the latest news, stories, and updates from our sustainable winery in the heart of Vancouver Island's Comox Valley.
 At 40 Knots, we take pride in crafting award-winning wines that reflect our commitment to sustainability, community, and local partnerships.
 Explore behind-the-scenes looks at our vineyard, learn about upcoming events, and celebrate the people and initiatives that make 40 Knots unique.
 Whether you're a wine enthusiast or simply curious about what we do, join us in celebrating a passion for exceptional wine and sustainable living.

 Want to stay more up to date?
 Sign up for our newsletter and get the news first!